 It would not exist without them.

-We acknowledge the forces that have historically denied these contributions and that have worked to sever their living connections to this music.
+We acknowledge the forces that have historically denied these contributions and have worked to sever their living connections to this music.
 We also acknowledge our own complicity in this oppression.
 As we play this music, we are reckoning with our history and present condition.
 We strive to build a road toward reparation.